dbgarlisch/tcl-Param/README.md

   $scale = 10.50001 ;# error - out of range
 ```

+See the [tcl-Param API Docs][API] for full library documentation.

+[API]: docs/API.md

 ## Typedef Data Types

 An application can declare its own types using the `typedef` command.
 A typedef
-has its own type name and an optional, type-specific value range.
+has its own type name and an optional, basetype-specific value range.
 When assigning
 a parameter value, this range will be enforced.
 A Tcl `error` is triggered if
 the assigned value violates the range.
+The `basetype` must be one of the [built-in](#base-data-types) or [user defined](#custom-base-types) base types.

 ```tcl
 Param typedef basetype name {range {}} {replace 0}